Call for Submissions - SISAP 2022 Doctoral Symposium

 Call for Submissions

-We welcome submissions from active PhD students devoted to all issues surrounding the theory, design, analysis, practice, and application of content-based and feature-based similarity search who are in early/mid stage of their research and that are expecting to graduate in more than one year.
-You will find a detailed list of possible topics of interest on the SISAP 2021 conference website:
+We welcome submissions from active PhD students devoted to all issues surrounding the theory, design, analysis, practice, and application of content-based and feature-based similarity search who are in the early/mid-stage of their research and that are expecting to graduate in more than one year.
+You will find a detailed list of possible topics of interest on the SISAP 2022 conference website:

 A submission to the doctoral symposium consists of a paper and an additional 1-page appendix (both in PDF format).
-Submissions must be single author and written by the student alone.
+Submissions must be single-author and written by the student alone.
 The paper should be no longer than 5 pages (plus references) and should be formatted with the same rules as SISAP papers.
-You will find these rules summarized on the SISAP 2021 conference website:
+You will find these rules summarised on the SISAP 2022 conference website:

 The manuscripts should contain the statement of the problem being addressed, an outline of the planned methodology, contributions made so far, and the work lying ahead.
-It is anticipated that the thesis work has been published elsewhere, or submitted for publication, and, in particular, concurrent submission of a regular paper to SISAP with technical contributions is encouraged.
+It is anticipated that the thesis work has been published elsewhere or submitted for publication, and concurrent submission of a regular paper to SISAP with technical contributions is encouraged.

 In addition to the paper, the applicants are expected to provide a 1-page Appendix that should describe the benefits that would be obtained by attending the doctoral symposium, including: